Tigst Assefa: 2023: World marathon record – first woman under 2:14, 2:13 and 2:12

-On 24 September, wearing so-called super shoes, Tigst competed again at the Berlin Marathon and set a new female world record with a landmark time of two hours 11 minutes and 53 seconds, chopping two minutes and eleven seconds from Kenya's Brigid Kosgei's standard of 2:14:04 which had been set at the 2019 Chicago Marathon.
-Thus Tigst became the first woman to break the 2:14, 2:13 and 2:12 barriers in a marathon.
-She completed the first half of the race almost two minutes faster than the previous year with a time of 66:20, putting her on path to improve the world record by more than a minute.
-Yet racing with a negative split again, she was even almost a minute quicker in the final half, which was covered in 65:33.
-The Ethiopian ran her 38th kilometre only 3 seconds slower than the male winner, former world record holder Eliud Kipchoge, clocking 3:06 which was also her second half average pace, and closed with her last 2.195 km timed at 6:40 (3:02 min/km pace) to Kipchoge's 6:36.
-Tigst averaged 3:07.5 min/km pace for the full 42.195-kilometre distance and beat the runner-up by almost six minutes, with the assistance of the male pacemaker Girmay Birhanu Gebru for almost the entire race.
+On 24 September, wearing super shoes, Tigst competed at the 2023 Berlin Marathon and set a new female world record with a time of 2:11:53, chopping two minutes and eleven seconds from Brigid Kosgei's record of 2:14:04 from the 2019 Chicago Marathon.
+Tigst became the first woman to break the 2:14, 2:13 and 2:12 barriers in a marathon.
+She completed the first half of the race almost two minutes faster than the previous year with a time of 66:20 and the second half in 65:33.
+Tigst beat the runner-up by almost six minutes, with the assistance of pacemaker Girmay Birhanu Gebru for almost the entire race.

 This was the first time that an Ethiopian woman broke the marathon world record.
-Tigst's time was faster than the old men's world best mark of her compatriot Abebe Bikila, who in 1960, running barefoot, became the first black African to win an Olympic marathon title and who set his best of 2:12:11 in 1964.
+Tigst's time was faster than the old men's world best mark of her compatriot Abebe Bikila, who in 1960.
 Her time would have been the men's world record until December 1967.
+She received an World Athlete of the Year award in the Out of Stadium category.

+Tigst's record was later initially broken by Ruth Chepng'etich, who ran 2:09:56 at the 2024 Chicago Marathon; however, while Chepng'etich was banned for doping in 2025, her record remains.

 2024: Olympic games 2024 – silver medal on the marathon

-On Sunday, 11 August, Tigst finished second in the marathon, with a time of 2:22:58, just 3 seconds behind the winner Sifan Hassan.
-In the final sprint, Tigst appeared to impede her opponent by drifting towards the barriers, resulting in a collision and causing both athletes to stumble.
+On August 11, 2024, Tigst finished second in the Olympic marathon with a time of 2:22:58, three seconds behind winner Sifan Hassan.
+In the final sprint, Tigst drifted towards the barriers, resulting in a collision with Hassan and causing both athletes to stumble.
 Hassan then passed Tigst and won the race by the narrowest margin in the history of women's olympic marathons.
 Afterwards, the Ethiopian team filed a protest to disqualify Hassan due to obstruction, which was rejected by the Jury of Appeal.
-At the post-race news conference, Tigst remarked (through a translator) "I didn’t expect at that moment it would happen.
-Maybe at that moment, if she didn’t push me I would have the gold."
+At the post-race news conference, Tigst stated through a translator "I didn't expect at that moment it would happen.
+Maybe at that moment, if she didn't push me I would have the gold."

-2025: London Marathon – gold medal and breaking women’s-only world record
+2025: London Marathon – gold medal and breaking women's-only world record

-On Sunday, 27 April 2025, Tigst won the 45th London Marathon to claim the gold and to raise the Chris Brasher Sporting Life Trophy.
+On 27 April 2025, Tigst won the 45th London Marathon and set a world record for a women-only marathon.